 No musician has as deep a connection to Sheffield as Richard Hawley.
 His timeless melodies evoke a uniquely northern sense of nostalgia, with gorgeous string sections that sweep like the South Yorkshire hills and guitars that pound like feet on the paths through Sheffield’s parks.
 He’s been embedded in the local music scene since his childhood, when his father would play with the city’s rock ‘n’ roll icons Dave Berry and Joe Cocker.
-By his teens, Hawley had his own band Treebound Story, that would take him from the upstairs room at the Hallamshire Hotel on West Street to recording a session with the late John Peel.
+By his teens, Hawley had his own band Treebound Story, that would take him from the upstairs room at the Hallamshire Hotel on West Street to recording a Peel Session.

 How would you describe your work?

 I haven’t done a day's work in my life!
 I’ve studiously avoided it – I’ve made music instead.

 Walking with my dogs in the woods, the rolling hills that surround Sheffield, the bits of beauty around us.
 I’m sick of hearing the phrase “it’s grim up north”.
 It just isn’t.
 It’s time to dispel the myth.
 I’m inspired by places and people in equal amounts.

 Like a cross between the Cutty Sark and the Tardis.